The underground, or ‘The Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 The Night Tube

-There is now a 24-hour service on Fridays and Saturdays on five lines – the Central, Victoria, Jubilee, Northern and Piccadilly lines.
+There is now a 24-hour service on Fridays and Saturdays on five lines:

-Some stations on these lines are not served, so do check the TfL website before travelling.
+Some stations on these lines are not served, so check the TfL website before travelling.

 There is a morning and evening peak on the underground when the tube trains, tube stations and platforms are extremely busy.
-The peak times are roughly 7.45am–9.30am and 5.00pm–7.00pm Monday–Friday.
+The peak times for travel are roughly 7.45am–9.30am and 5.00pm–7.00pm Monday–Friday.

 During these busy times you won’t have much room to stand and you definitely won’t find a seat, especially in central London.
 If you can, wait until after 9.30am before starting your journey.